Boris’ Brexit bounce, bank app delayed and fresh woes for NCH

 A sudden drop-off in corporation tax receipts could result in a €26 billion hit to the Irish economy and a “prolonged deterioration” in the Government’s finances, the Economic and Social Research Institute (ESRI) has warned.
 Eoin Burke-Kennedy has the details.

-The Irish economy could be in for Brexit bounce if UK prime minister Boris Johnson secures a majority in this week’s UK election, the Economic and Social Research Institute (ESRI) has said, writes Eoin Burke-Kennedy
+The Irish economy could be in for a Brexit bounce if UK prime minister Boris Johnson secures a majority in this week’s UK election, ESRI has said, writes Eoin Burke-Kennedy.

 Bank of Ireland’s new mobile banking phone app will go live for a “small” group of staff by the end of the year, but a broader roll-out of this key project in its €1.15 billion IT overhaul has been delayed until next year.
 Joe Brennan reports.